mr-n30/subcheck/README.md

 # SubCheck
-A program to check for new subdomains added to a company
+A program to check for newly added subdomains

 ## Installation:
 ```bash